1. Know Your Rights as the Author

 Preserve Self Archiving Rights:

 Remember, authors can always preserve basic self archiving rights when negotiating copyright issues in book and journal contracts.
 The DiMenna-Nyselius Library endorses the SPARC Author Addendum which contains language that allows for the posting of published documents in an institutional repository, and which can be attached to any publisher’s publication agreement.
 We encourage authors to use this form or otherwise protect their rights when submitting documents to a publisher.

 Learn more from the experts

-Author Pre-Print version - a pre-print is defined as the author copy PRIOR to any peer-review – [usually the initial submission for publication].
+Author Pre-Print version - a pre-print is defined as the author copy PRIOR to any peer-review – [also referred to as the author submitted manuscript].